How many pillows should you sleep with?

 Elevating the head with an additional pillow can help with breathing or acid reflux symptoms in some elderly individuals.

-Comfort and health considerations should lead their pillow choice.
+Ultimately, both comfort and health considerations should lead pillow choice for the elderly.

 What influences how many pillows you should sleep with?